-This Policy has been approved by the Board on 29th April 2020 and, in accordance with the Shareholders' Rights Law, the Policy will be submitted to the non-binding vote of the shareholders at the next general meeting of shareholders of the Company to be held on 2nd June 2020.
-In the event that the shareholders' meeting rejects the Policy, a revised Policy would be resubmitted at the 2021 general meeting of shareholders.
+This Policy has been originally approved by the Board on 29th April 2020 and reviewed by the Board, in accordance with the Shareholders' Rights Law, on 21st February 2024.
+This revised Policy will be submitted to the non-binding vote of the shareholders at the next general meeting of shareholders of the Company to be held on 30th April 2024.
+In the event that the shareholders' meeting rejects the Policy, a revised Policy would be resubmitted at the 2025 general meeting of shareholders.
 In the event of a material amendment to the Policy, the revised Policy will be submitted to the non-binding vote of the shareholders at the next shareholders meeting.
 In any event, the Policy will be submitted to the general shareholders meeting every four years, to the extent required by Luxembourg law.